open-sauced/intro/07-types-of-contributions.md

 - **User Interface (UI) design** <br/> UI design is crucial for software projects.
 You can create mockups, wireframes, and high-fidelity designs for the user interface, making it more intuitive and visually appealing.

-- **User Experience (UX) design** <br/> You can help to improve the overall user experience by considering how users interact with the software.
+- **User Experience (UX) design** <br/> By considering how users interact with the software, you can contribute to improving the overall user experience.
 This includes designing user flows, navigation, and usability testing.

 - **Accessibility design** <br/> Software and websites must be accessible to all users, regardless of whether they have disabilities.
-You can contribute by creating accessible color schemes and contrast and ensuring that all visual elements are clear and easy to use.
+You can contribute, for example, by creating accessible color schemes and contrast or positioning visual elements within the project.
+You can help ensure all visual elements are clear and easy to use.

 - **Responsive design** <br/> Designing visuals that work well on various devices and screen sizes is crucial for modern web applications.
 Responsive design ensures the project looks good and functions properly on desktop and mobile devices.

 ### Content Creation

 Contribution through content creation—blog posts, videos, or streaming—involves researching, writing or recording, editing, and publishing the content.
-The goal is to inform and educate others on a particular open source software, project, technology, or best practices.
+The goal is to inform and educate others on a particular open source software, project, technology, or best practices to attract more users and contributors.
 Like documentation, you don't necessarily have to know how to code to create these contents.

 Here are some ideas about what to create: